LilNesquuik/SinkholesRedux/README.md

 # SinkholesRedux
-A simple plugin based on blackruby BetterSinkholes plugin, with some extra features, and a chasm fall effect to give a realistic look, the plugin has also been updated to fix all bugs and the plugin also has a configurable mini blackout when a player falls to mimic interference, it can be disabled as well as amplified, if you have any problems please contact me via the category from Github or discord : LilNesquuik#1028
+SinkholesRedux is a plugin designed to make Lcz dangerous, be careful where you step, Features : a chasm fall effect to give a realistic look, the plugin has also been updated to fix all bugs and the plugin also has a configurable mini blackout when a player falls to mimic interference, it can be disabled as well as amplified, if you have any problems please contact me via the category from Github or discord : LilNesquuik#1028

 ## Requirements
 - This plugin uses [EXILED](https://github.com/galaxy119/EXILED/).